L28E/CUTS-Converter/README.md

 # CUTS-converter
-A program to convert arbitrary files ot data for storage on an audio cassette
+A program to convert arbitrary files or data to the CUTS encoding, for storage on an audio cassette